Developer Guide

 Alternative 1 (current choice): Only allow files to be exported to the

-directory- Pros: Every file exported from the application will live under a single
+datadirectory- Pros: Every file exported from the application will live under a single

-directory. - Cons: Less flexibility for the user.
+datadirectory. - Cons: Less flexibility for the user.

 - Pros: Every file exported from the application will live under a single